y-scope/clp/components/core/README.md

 ./clg archives-dir " a *wildcard* search phrase "
 ```
 * `archives-dir` is where the compressed logs were previously stored
+* For archives compressed without a schema file:
-* The search phrase can contain the `*` wildcard which matches 0 or more characters, or the `?` wildcard which matches any single character.
+  * The search phrase can contain the `*` wildcard which matches 0 or more
+    characters, or the `?` wildcard which matches any single character.
+* For archives compressed using a schema file:
+  * `*` may only represent non-delimiter characters.

 Similar to `clp`, `clg` can search a single file:
 ```shell